Cash: Costs of payment

 An analysis by the Deutsche Bundesbank in 2017 found that a cash payment in retail costs an average of 24 euro cents, while payments with a girocard cost 30 cents (or often 0.3 to 0.4% of sales plus a transaction fee) and with a credit card charge one euro which is included in the sales price.
 This is why retailers often refuse to accept card payments below a minimum amount.
 Depending on the account model, there are also booking costs for the account holder with an average of 35 euro cents charged for each(!) account posting.
 Because of this convenient source of income, commercial banks and credit card companies favor cashless payments.

 In the case of cashless payment transactions, in addition to the documentation of the payment itself, the personal details of the payer are usually linked to the data of the payee according to the Know Your Customer (KYC) principle.
 This enables the payment process to be precisely traced for the payer and the payee.
 The constant increase in digitization leads to a more detailed recording of cashless payment transactions and their evaluation for advertising and marketing campaigns.
 Since this digital documentation is usually more centralized than before, the potential for abuse increases.
 On the other hand, the cash transactions are anonymous, unless purchasing profiles are recorded with the help of loyalty programs based on customer cards, and keep the payment landscape competitive.

 Cash in constitutions

 Austria

 In August 2023, Chancellor of Austria Karl Nehammer came out in support for enshrining cash in the Austrian constitution.
 This came after the Freedom Party of Austria campaigned on the idea.

 Hungary

-In February 2025, Prime minister of Hungary Viktor Orbán announced plans to enshrine The right to use cash in the Hungarian Constitution.
+In February 2025, Prime minister of Hungary Viktor Orbán announced plans to enshrine the right to use cash in the Hungarian Constitution.
 This was first proposed by the far-right Mi Hazánk.
 In April 2025, the Hungarian parliament passed these constitutional amendments.

 Switzerland

-In 2023, The Swiss government supported moves to have a constitutional protection for cash.
+In 2023, the Swiss government supported moves to have a constitutional protection for cash.
 This came after a popular initiative asked for it.

 Slovakia

-In June 2023, the Slovakian parliament voted with the support of 111 of 150 MPs to put the right to use cash in the Constitution of Slovakia.
+In June 2023, the Slovak parliament voted with the support of 111 of 150 MPs to put the right to use cash in the Constitution of Slovakia.
 The amendment was proposed by the Sme Rodina party.